My name is Mark, born and raised in Manhattan, I've lived previously in New Orleans.

-Black and white was taken in Central Park, the color ones are most recent.
+Black and whites were taken in Central Park, the color ones are most recent.

 I have experienced being around the planet in 80 days playing jazz festivals.

-Alternatively, I teach Men and Women skills and techniques as well as "situational awareness", necessary for "urban" survival in any situation.
+Alternatively, I teach Men and Women the skills and techniques and most importantly "situational awareness", necessary for "urban" survival in any situation.

-Be it an earthquake in lower Manhattan, a potential hurricane hitting lower Manhattan, a vast power outage lasting for several, or up to many weeks, a Male or Female intent on doing physical damage to you, or the next terror attack.
+Be it an earthquake in lower Manhattan, a potential hurricane hitting lower Manhattan (WIT: Sandy), a vast power outage lasting for several, or up to many weeks, a Male or Female intent on doing physical damage to you, or the next terror attack.

-Forget about "King" Bloomberg, Con Edison, LIPA, The Red Cross, FEMA, Homeland Security coming to save you, nor should you rely on hospitals, witness the complete shut down/loss of NYU and Bellevue during 'Sandy'.
+Forget about Di Blasio, Con Edison, LIPA, The Red Cross, FEMA, Homeland Security or the Cavalry coming to save you, nor should you rely on hospitals, witness the complete shut down/loss of NYU and Bellevue during 'Sandy'.

 It's you that must be "responsible and knowledgeable" for taking care of (saving) yourself and/or your family.